 If blood and semen do not indicate bacterial infection, the source may be physical (injury, etc.), or prostatitis might be due to a fungal infection such as Candida.

-Treating Bacterial Prostatitis
+Treatment For Bacterial Prostatitis

 Conventional medical treatment for bacterial prostatitis is typically fluoroquinolones such as ciprofloxacin (Cipro) or levofloxacin.
 Treatment is usually needed for one week or less.
 However, fluoroquinolone antibiotics have some nasty side effects.